 Note: This is not to be confused with the Broken Arrow hiking trail.
 The Broken Arrow hiking trail runs parallel to the road and takes hikers and mountain bikers to the same viewpoints and overlooks.
 The Broken Arrow hike is 3 miles round-trip and takes 2 to 3 hours.

 To drive the Broken Arrow Trail, you must have a high-clearance 4WD vehicle.
 Emphasis on the 4WD and the high-clearance.
 There are large rocks and ledges that you will occasionally have to climb and descend, which is one of the reasons this drive is so much fun.

 We rented a Jeep Rubicon from Barlow Adventures in Sedona.
 Our Jeep, a bright yellow beauty named “Daisy,” handled the hills, rock climbs, and ledges like it was nothing.
 We highly recommend Barlow Adventures, not only because their Jeeps are in excellent condition, but also because they provide maps and detailed instructions on how to drive these roads (there are many roads to choose from in Sedona).

 If you don’t want the expense of renting a 4WD vehicle (rentals can cost $300+ per day) then you can join a Pink Jeep tour.
-More on this later in the article.

 What Kind of Experience Do You Need?